danieljharvey/migratable-patat/Migratable.md

 # Whoa

-- ...and that solution also had types

-# Concrete examples
+- ...let's also stipulate that we would like said solution to be statically typed

 # Our first data type